📛 Title

 🧭 Exit Strategy & Growth Vision

-Likely exits: Acquisition by a larger analytics firm or government contractor
+Likely exits: Acquisition by educational platforms or news organizations.

 🛍️ Offer Breakdown

-🧪 Lead Magnet – Free access to a basic timeline tool
+🧪 Lead Magnet – Free access to a basic timeline.

-💬 Frontend Offer – Low-ticket subscription for individuals
+💬 Frontend Offer – Low-ticket intro subscription ($5/month).

 📦 Categorization